Skip to content Skip to sidebar Skip to footer

 Why Tesla Repairs Require a Different Approach

 Unlike traditional gas-powered vehicles, Teslas are built with unique materials, proprietary software, and integrated safety systems that demand special expertise.
 From aluminum frames to battery placement to over-the-air updates, every detail of the repair must follow Tesla’s factory specifications.
 Not doing so can affect your car’s safety, performance, and warranty.
-This is part of a broader trend affecting all electric and hybrid vehicle collision repair.

 Key Differences in Tesla Collision Repair